Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 ## Example 2: Ingesting CMAF Track Files example reference implementation based on fmp4 tools ## {##implementation2}

 Another example of ingesting CMAF track files is provided by [=fmp4tools=] as described in [=LiveCMAF=] .
 In this case stored track files are used.
-The tools also allow timed text tracks and timed metadata tracks and conversion of mpd events to timed metadata tracks.
 The tool can patch the timestamp of the input tracks to a real time and upload the segments in real-time.
+The tool can upload timed text and timed metadata tracks.
+Also the tools support conversion and creation of timed metadata tracks.

 options avaialble when using fmp4 tools:
 <pre><code>